Serencp

 • Console History Lines: 60 lines (sent to new clients)

-• Read Timeout: 10 seconds (for read tool)
+• Read Timeout: 2 seconds (internal, for legacy read tool)

 MCP Server Configuration